reevald/tfdf-ft-pipeline/README.md

    ├─ 📂...
 ```

-TFServing actually has capability to retrieve latest model from list version models in single directory.
-TFServing need to access all model version by download them first to select the latest version.
-If the size of model is relative big (in GB) and consist of several version, it wil not efficient to apply in the production. `build/utils.py::get_latest_model_version` was created to tackle this problem, even can be customized to retrieve specific model version.
+TFServing actually has the capability to retrieve the latest model from a list of version models in a single directory.
+TFServing needs to access all model versions by downloading them first to select the latest version.
+If the size of the model is relatively large (in GB) and consists of several versions, it will not be efficient to apply in production. `build/utils.py::get_latest_model_version` was created to tackle this problem, and it can even be customized to retrieve a specific model version.

 <p align="center">
   <img src="assets/model-versioning.png" alt="model-versioning" />